ankysony/Javascript-learning-projects/README.md

-This repo containes demo projects mainly build using vanilla javascript.
+This repo containes demo projects mainly build using vanilla javascript and basic html css .